Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 In recent years, there has been a push for stricter environmental regulations to combat air pollution and climate change.
 As a result, automakers are required to use higher amounts of palladium in their catalytic converters to meet these stringent emission standards.
 This has led to an increase in the overall palladium content in vehicles, especially in regions with strict environmental regulations.

-Additionally, environmental regulations also drive innovation in catalytic converter technology, leading to the development of more efficient and effective systems that require less palladium to achieve the same level of emission reduction.
+Additionally, environmental regulations also drive innovation in technology, leading to the development of more efficient and effective systems that require less palladium to achieve the same level of emission reduction.
 This not only benefits the environment but also helps reduce the cost of production for automakers.

 Average Palladium Content in Catalytic Converters